API¶

 (None, group index, channel index) list or tuple

-- rasterfloat | np.array | str
+- rasterfloat | array-like | str, optional

-new raster that can be
+New raster that can be:

 a float step value